yehudav/learning-front-end/README.md

 - read and practice "cracking the coding interview".

-- practice problems from leet code https://leetcode.com/problemset/all/
+- practice problems from leet code https://leetcode.com/explore/learn/ and https://leetcode.com/problemset/all/

 ## 2. get a bird's eye view of the industry